You are unbeatable when playing video and computer games. Now learn to be a pro at creating them.

 Among the best.

-- Our hybrid Simulation and Game Design program was ranked by AffordableColleges.com as the third most affordable online bachelor's program in game design.
+- Our hybrid Simulation and Game Design program was ranked by AffordableColleges.com as the third most affordable online bachelor's program in game design of 2018.

 - UB was ranked among the nation's top 25 public game design schools and colleges of 2017 by Animation Career Review .